Springtails

 Springtails are tiny, primitive insects that belong to the Collembola order.
 They are usually less than 6 mm in length and are known for their ability to "spring" into the air, thanks to a specialized structure called a furcula, a tail-like appendage that is folded beneath their body and can be released to help them jump when threatened.

-What Kinds of Springtails Are There?
+What Kinds of Springtails are There?

 What Do Springtails Look Like?